apache/cloudstack-documentation/source/adminguide/accounts.rst

 OAuth 2.0 has to be first configured in the corresponding provider to obtain the client ID, redirect URI, secret Key.

 For Google, please follow the instructions mentioned here `"Setting up OAuth 2.0 in Google" <https://support.google.com/cloud/answer/6158849?hl=en>`_.
-For Github, please follow the instructions mentioned here `"Setting up OAuth 2.0 in Github" <https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app>`_.
+For GitHub, please follow the instructions mentioned here `"Setting up OAuth 2.0 in GitHub" <https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app>`_.

 In any OAuth 2.0 configuration admin has to use the redirect URI "http://<management server IP>:<port>/#/verifyOauth"